Work Premium Tax Credits

 - You (or your spouse on December 31) are reporting:

 - Wage Earner Protection Program (WEPP) payments, or

 - income from a business that was carried on by you and/or your spouse, either independently or as a partner actively engaged in the business.

 - You did not transfer an amount as a child 18 or over enrolled in post-secondary studies to your father or mother (line 20 of Schedule S for the year).

-- No one received a child assistance payment from Retraite Québec with regard to you, unless you turned 18 before December 1 of the year.
+- No one received the family allowance from Retraite Québec with regard to you, unless you turned 18 before December 1 of the year.